brucefan1983/GPUMD/publications/readme.md

 ## Preprint

-A revisit to phonon-phonon scattering in single-layer graphene Authors
 Xiaokun Gu, Zheyong Fan, Hua Bao, and CY Zhao,
 [A revisit to phonon-phonon scattering in single-layer graphene](https://arxiv.org/abs/1904.12731) arXiv preprint arXiv:1904.12731